 MHS on NOAA-18 and -19 and Metop

 The Microwave Humidity Sounders (MHS) is a five-channel, total power, microwave radiometer designed to scan through the atmosphere to measure the apparent upwelling microwave radiation from the Earth at specific frequency bands.
 Since humidity in the atmosphere (ice, cloud cover, rain and snow) attenuate microwave radiation emitted from the surface of the Earth, it is possible, from the observations made by MHS, to derive a detailed picture of atmospheric humidity with the different channels relating to different altitudes.
 Temperature at the surface of the Earth can also be determined.
-The MHS instrument is being operated on NOAA (NOAA-18 and -19) and Metop (Metop-A, -B, and -C) since 2005 to the present day.
+The MHS instrument has been operated on NOAA (NOAA-18 and -19) and Metop (Metop-A (retired), Metop-B, and -C) since 2005 to the present day.
 Reprocessed and uncertainty quantified radiances are provided by EUMETSAT to global reanalysis centres.
 In addition, these data are also input the temperature and humidity profile data record derived with combined IASI data.

 MWHS on Feng Yun